 Taxable income equals New York adjusted gross income ("AGI") less deductions and exemptions.
 The tax provides separate rate schedules for married couples, single individuals and heads of households.
 For the 2009 through 2011 tax years, the State income tax was imposed at rates ranging from 4.0 percent to 8.97 percent on the taxable income of individuals, estates and trusts.
 For taxpayers with \$100,000 or more of AGI, the savings from graduated marginal tax rates is recaptured through a supplementary mechanism in effect since 1991.
 Between tax years 2012 and 2017, the tax tables were revised to include additional middle-income brackets with reduced tax rates and a new top bracket, which imposed a tax rate of 8.82 percent.
 The tax tables were also subject to annual inflation-based adjustment beginning tax year 2013 and ending tax year 2017.
 Tax rate reductions were applied to the aforementioned middle-income brackets in tax year 2018 as part of a scheduled eight-year phase-in of middle-income tax cuts.
+Beginning tax year 2021, the former 8.82 percent top rate increased to 9.65 percent and two new high-income brackets were added, including a new top rate of 10.9 percent.

-The following tables set forth the rate schedules for tax years 2020 through 2024 and tax years after 2024.
-Tax years 2021 through 2024 are the same as the tax year 2020 schedule except middle class tax rates are phased-in through 2025.
+The following tables set forth the rate schedules for tax years after 2020 and before 2025, for tax years after 2024 and before 2028, and tax years after 2027.
+Tax years 2022 through 2024 are the same as the tax year 2021 schedule except that the middle class tax rates are phased-in through 2025.

-New York State Personal Income Tax Rates for Tax for Tax Years After 2019 and Before 2025
+New York State Personal Income Tax Rates for Tax for Tax Years After 2020 and Before 2025